kalaschnik/dotfiles/README.md

 xcode-select --install
 ```

+**After that go to Settings/General/Software Update and update Command Line Tools for XCode**

 ### Screen Resolution

 There are cli tools to programmatically get/set screen resolutions (e.g., [displaypacer](https://github.com/jakehilborn/displayplacer)), however, for my preferences this is overkill.
 Just set it via Settings/Displays.